 The first step towards using NITRO is to establish a session with the SDX appliance and then authenticate the session by using the administrator’s credentials.

-You must create an object of the nitro_service class by specifying the IP address of the appliance and the protocol to connect to the appliance (HTTP or HTTPS).
+Create an object of the nitro_service class by specifying the IP address of the appliance and the protocol to connect to the appliance (HTTP or HTTPS).
 You then use this object and log on to the appliance by specifying the user name and the password of the administrator.

 Note: You must have a user account on that appliance.
 The configuration operations that you can perform are limited by the administrative role assigned to your account.

 The following sample code connects to an SDX appliance with IP address 10.102.31.16 by using the HTTPS protocol:

 //Specify the IP address of the appliance and service type nitro_service nitroservice = new nitro_service ("10.102.31.16", "https"); //Specify the login credentials nitroservice.login("nsroot", "verysecret");

 Note: Use the nitro_service object in all further NITRO operations on the appliance.

 To disconnect from the appliance, invoke the logout() method as follows:

 The NITRO protocol can be used to configure the resources of the SDX appliance.